siderai/brain-games/README.md

 [![Actions Status](https://github.com/siderai/python-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/siderai/python-project-lvl1/actions) <a href="https://codeclimate.com/github/siderai/python-project-lvl1/maintainability"><img src="https://api.codeclimate.com/v1/badges/c8574923098dd1fdd82b/maintainability" /></a> ![example workflow](https://github.com/siderai/python-project-lvl1/actions/workflows/brain-games.yml/badge.svg)
 # A package of five CLI calculus games

 In every game you should answer three arithmetic questions.
 After a correct answer you pass to the next question, otherwise the game is over.
-All the games were written seperately, and then rewritten to avoid repetitions (DRY).
-Thus, unique game logic was divided from common gameplay parts: greeting, questioning, summary.
-The most challenging task was to create this game engine (or constructor)
+KISS, DRY, YAGNI are applied to code style.
+For instance, the logic of the games is divided from scripts and the game engine, which is an abstraction of common gameplay parts: greeting, questioning, summary.
-Project at hexlet.io.
+Training project at hexlet.io.
 ## Tasks:
-1. Deploying and automation of dev environment (Linux, Make)
+1. Deploying and automation of dev environment (Linux, Make, Flake8, CC, CI)
 2. Dependencies management (Poetry)
-3. Git practice
+3. Git practice (GitHub)
 4. Python packaging experience (PyPI)
-5. Try out complexity management
+5. Complexity management practice

 ## Stack: